afpoley/IDS_hybrid_change/README.md

 9. Run 'mosaic_tiles.py'
 10. Manually check outputs from hybrid change results and modify thresholds as needed.
 Repeat this process several of times.

+Notes:
+- Images MUST have the same number of rows & columns to run scripts
+- It can be helpful to mosaic output of 'zonal_stats_raster.py' to observe mean radiometric change when determining change thresholds.